MomoJapan/cmsc335/README.txt

     Xuechao Zhou (117556049)

 App Description:
     Our app is an image guessing game where a player can guess which of the four images shown will be randomly selected by the program.
-If the player is correct, their balance (which represents their score) will be incremented by 1, but if they're incorrect their balance will stay the same.
-The login information and balances of each player will be stored using MongoDB.
+If the player is correct, their balance (which is their score) will be incremented by 1, but if they're incorrect their balance will stay the same.
+The login information and balances of each player will be stored in MongoDB.

-API Link:
+API Links:
     https://developers.google.com/fonts/docs/getting_started
     https://fonts.googleapis.com/css?family=Rancho&amp;effect=anaglyph|emboss|fire|fire-animation|neon|outline|shadow-multiple|3d|3d-float
     API name: fire-animation

-Panopto Demo Video:
+Youtube Demo Video:

 Online Website Link: